I have told you about the first meal that Nick cooked me – stuffed gem squash. But I don’t believe I have told you about the first meal I cooked him.

 As there were eight or so people coming to dinner, I had to be a little creative to stay within my budget.
 Luckily, there was a great fishmonger (Provincial Fisheries) down the road, so I set off to find some firm white fish for what I had in mind.
 If you are well-off in South Africa, your firm white fish of choice is likely to be kingklip.
 A step down from that is hake – a national staple rather like cod is in the UK.
 But at that time, hake had shot up I price, and I did not feel like spending huge amounts of money on something which I had always thought of as pretty middle-of-the-road.
 And after all, I was out to impress!
 So I told the fishmonger what I had I mind and he suggested some beautiful pinksh-white fillets: butter bream, which cost about half the price of hake.
 Result!

-Of course, 10 years ago you didn’t go shopping for fish with a guide to what’s about to be made extinct in your pocket – but these days it always pays to check first.
+Of course, 10 years ago you didn’t go shopping for fish with a search what’s about to be made extinct in your pocket – but these days it always pays to check first.
 And sadly, it appears that this wonderful fish (Pachymetopon Grande, also known as bronze sea bream), is classified as vulnerable and I would think twice before buying it again.
 But the good news is that you can substitute any firm white fish fillets.
 If you are buying ethically, in the UK that means no Atlantic cod (although Pacific cod or farmed cod is OK), but my current favourite sustainable white fish is pollock, which is what I used here (haddock is also good).

 Not that nutritional concerns were uppermost in my mind, but this is a great low-fat, high calcium meal, with both the spinach and the cheese being good sources of calcium.
 Why am I mentioning this?
 Because this dish is my submission to the lovely Susan of Foodblogga’s Beautiful Bones event running throughout may to raise awareness of osteoporosis, commonly known as brittle bone disease.
 If you want to avoid getting up close and personal with splints and crutches, it is essential that you get your daily dose of calcium-rich foods, as bone mass declines with age.
 And if your calcium fix also tastes heavenly, more’s the better!